64Notes/64notes.com/_posts/2013-04-23-business-side-of-things.markdown

 These two worlds, in a startup, are intertwined yet run parallel.
 They affect each other and yet they are often isolated in deep details.
 And like any two god-fearing nations, they often clash.

 It's not new to see business people having hard time earning respect and empathy from the geeks (and vice versa).
 And more than often it affects the startup and culture.
-Obviously it's so wrong to throw a blanket on everyone and call it so.
+Obviously it'd be wrong to throw a blanket on everyone and stereotype.
 But for sake of clarity and making a point let's assume that everyone is so.

 For now let's see what the business people do.
 How valuable is it?
 How real is it?
 Now these things are ideal situation sorts.
 Not all will be true but just go get an idea: